Kiran Chetry: CNN

 CNN hired Chetry following her release from Fox News.
 On February 16, 2007, Chetry began work as a CNN anchor and correspondent.
 That day, she served as a co-host on American Morning in the morning and, after being hired by CNN, anchored Anderson Cooper 360 that evening.
 She went on to substitute as an anchor for Paula Zahn Now and CNN Newsroom.

 On April 4, 2007, CNN's President Jonathan Klein announced Chetry as the new co-anchor of American Morning, beginning on April 16, 2007.
 Her last day on American Morning and at CNN was July 29, 2011.

 In August 2014, she co-anchored with Errol Barnett a few late-night telecasts for CNN International.

-Infomercials

-She is an infomercial presenter for Nutribullet.

 Personal life

 Chetry was married to Chris Knowles, a former Fox News Channel and weekend weathercaster at WPIX-TV; they divorced in 2013 and have two children, a son and a daughter.
-Chetry is a Christian.
+Chetry is a Roman Catholic.
+On Easter Vigil Saturday in April 2026, she was confirmed into the Catholic Church while already residing in Larchmont, New York.
+Before that, Chetry self-identified as an Episcopalian since she was baptized in 2008.